 The fellowship is two years in length with one fellow at each level.
 Fellows will be appointed through the Graduate Medical Education Office of UT School of Medicine at Houston.
-Salary level will be commiserate with their previous level of training.
+Salaries are commensurate with previous levels of training.

 - Evaluation of complex fetal congenital anomalies by ultrasound and MRI

 - Laser ablation of placental anastomoses in the treatment of severe twin-twin transfusion syndrome

 - Ultrasound-guided shunt placement in the fetal thorax or bladder

 - Intrauterine transfusion